emunozh/smum/docs/1-um.rst

   2. A description of macro-level drivers for the changes of these flows; and
   3. A description of linkages between different resource flows.

-The main idea of this library module--and of this python library-- is that each module can be used independently.
+The advantgage of this library module--and of this python library-- is that each module can be used independently.
 The UM module can be run independently from the rest of the library.